Tsunami facts for kids

 Here’s how people prepare for tsunamis:

-- Tsunami Warnings: When a tsunami is detected, alarms and alerts are sent to phones, radios, and TVs, giving people time to move to safety.
+- Tsunami warnings: When a tsunami is detected, alarms and alerts are sent to phones, radios, TVs, and even loudspeakers in coastal towns.
+This gives people a chance to escape before the waves arrive.

 Learn the risks posed by natural hazards and manage your resources.
 Build schools, hospitals, housing and defences to protect the local population.